imaduhu1/MedicalPremiumVisualization_Chloe-Innocent-Sonia/README.md

 - Dynamic visualizations of health premium trends
 - Clustering analysis for segmenting clients by risk level
 - Real-time filtering by age group, health conditions, and more
-- Intuitive visuals: heatmaps, boxplots, scatter plots
+- Intuitive visuals: heatmaps, boxplots, bar charts

 ---